matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 ```

 #### SQL Pump
-If you are using the SQL pumps in the tyk-oss installation you will require PostgreSQL installed for that as well.
+If you are using the SQL Pumps in the tyk-oss installation you will require PostgreSQL installed for that as well.

 To install PostgreSQL you can use these rather excellent charts provided by Bitnami: